MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/autodesk-recap-photo.md

     ![Select Folder button.](media/recap-photo16.PNG "Select Folder button")

-The 3D model is exported to the folder that you selected.
+The 3D object is exported to the folder that you selected.

 ## Use Blender to convert the OBJ file to a GLB file